EUROVOLC-ML/VolUnD-Toolkit/README.md

   - tensorboard_port: set tensorboard port to view telemetry on browser; default 6006
 - **testingSetup.txt**: to configure the testing parameters.
 Parameters:
   - checkpoint: model to be validated (it can be a specific checkpoint file or the folder containing all checkpoints; in this case, the best checkpoint based on training loss will be selected)
+  - train_dir: as above
   - test_dir: folder where the dataset files for the testing phase are located
+  - data_location: as above
+  - CDF_mode: show reconstruction distances as percentual using Probability Density Function derived from Cumulative Distribution Function of trainingSet
   - chunk_len: as above
   - chunk_only_one: as above
   - chunk_rate: as above